Run it up the flagpole: Background

 The phrase was also used as an ice breaker between serious moments in the motion picture 12 Angry Men starring Henry Fonda.
 The line was delivered by Juror no. 12, an advertising executive played by Robert Webber.

 In Stan Freberg's 1961 comedy album, Stan Freberg Presents the United States of America Volume One: The Early Years, General George Washington, after having just received the nation's new flag from seamstress Betsy Ross, announces that he'll just "run it up the flagpole... see if anyone salutes."

-Allan Sherman captured the essence of this meme in his 1963 parody of Gilbert and Sullivan's "When I Was a Lad".
+In Allan Sherman captured the essence of this phrase in his 1963 album My Son, the Celebrity, with a parody of Gilbert and Sullivan's "When I Was a Lad".
 In Sherman's lyrics, the narrator joins an advertising firm:

-The group Harvey Danger used the phrase in their song "Flagpole Sitta":
+In a double entendre reflecting the narrator's mental dissonance, the group Harvey Danger used the phrase in their 1997 song "Flagpole Sitta":